ElijahGitH/restaurantproject/README.txt

 Make sure to have MongoDB installed, Node.js, and MongoDB Compass for GUI.

-1. Navigate to the server folder and open the terminal.
+1. Navigate to the server folder, right click the folder, and open a terminal.

 2. make a .env file in the server folder with: